mdylan2/gesture_jester/README.md

 The application was designed using OpenCV, Keras, PyGame and Numpy.

 ## Files
-Here's a list of files in the directories:
+Here's a list of files in the directory:
 ### `src`
 - `demo.py`: Contains all the functions to start and run the app
 - `music`: Contains the song that will be played during 'gesture mode'